cekvenich/www/www/post/comp/story2.md

 - Draft a working page w/o component first
 - Don't fetch data from component, fetch in page, and send to component
-- Page 'sets' data to component, component emits events to notify page
+- Component emits events to notify page
-- Encapsulate
 - Use BEM seized components.
 - To avoid page jank, try to size the component in the page CSS, and hide the component till ready.
 - Don't nest components